-PUTNAM VALLEY CENTRAL SCHOOL DISTRICT 146 PEEKSKILL HOLLOW ROAD PUTNAM VALLEY, NY 10579 1.
-WHAT IS A RAIN GARDEN?
+PUTNAM VALLEY CENTRAL SCHOOL DISTRICT 146 PEEKSKILL HOLLOW ROAD PUTNAM VALLEY, NY 10579

+MS4PY10 STORMWATER PROGRAM

+FACT SHEET #1 SEPTEMBER 2019

+RAIN GARDENS FOR STORMWATER MANAGEMENT

+FOR MORE INFORMATION, CONTACT YOUR STORMWATER COORDINATOR:

+DAVID SPITTAL AT: 845-526-7854 OR AT dspittal@pvcsd.org

+1. WHAT IS A RAIN GARDEN?

+Rain gardens are gardens containing plants and grasses that can survive in soil soaked in water from rain storms.
 A rain garden is a shallow depression of about 5" to 10" that collects stormwater from a roof, driveway, parking lot or yard.
-The stormwater that collects in the rain garden is discharged as follows: MS4PY8 STORMWATER PROGRAM • Groundwater Infiltration: The collected water may infiltrate, if the soils permit infiltration FACT SHEET #3 OCTOBER 2017 • Discharge to the Nearest Storm Drain: The collected water may be discharged to the nearest storm drain, if the soils are unsuitable for infiltration into the ground.
-RAIN GARDENS: A DESIGN GUIDE Rain gardens typically include plants and a mulch layer (6") and an underdrain collection stem, if the underlying soils are unsuitable for groundwater infiltration.
-2. BENEFITS OF A RAIN GARDEN Native plants used in a rain garden require less water than conventional lawns.
-Plants in a rain garden provide many environmental benefits. • Pollution Prevention: When stormwater moves over impervious areas such as roofs, driveways, parking lots as well as landscaped areas, it picks up pollutants such as sediments, fertilizers, animal waste, pathogens, oils and greases, salt and other construction debris.
-The stormwater runoff discharges these pollutants into the nearest storm drain that eventually leads to nearby lakes, streams, ponds and wetlands.
-FOR MORE INFORMATION, CONTACT YOUR STORMWATER COORDINATOR: PATRICK BELLINO AT: 845-528-8143 OR AT pbellino@pvcsd.org Groundwater Infiltration: A rain garden allows more water to seep into the ground than a convention lawn.
-This seepage increase helps sustain stream flow during dry spells through infiltration and groundwater recharge Evapotranspiration and Photosynthesis: Plants in the rain garden enhance the beauty of your yard and neighborhood while also improving the environment through:
+The stormwater that collects in the rain garden is discharged as follows:

+- Groundwater Infiltration: The collected water may infiltrate, if the soils permit infiltration - Discharge to the Nearest Storm Drain: The collected water may be discharged to the nearest storm drain, if the soils are unsuitable for infiltration into the ground

+Rain gardens typically include plants and a mulch layer (6") and an underdrain collection stem, if the underlying soils are unsuitable for groundwater infiltration.

+2. BENEFITS OF A RAIN GARDEN

+The rain gardens collect and slow stormwater, during heavy rainfalls.
+The rain garden reduces runoff volume, peak flow and flow duration and increase infiltration into the ground.
+Some of the benefits of a rain garden include:

-- Transpiration: Plants increase the transpiration of water into the atmosphere which impacts the atmospheric precipitation cycling
+- Groundwater Infiltration: A rain garden allows more water to seep into the ground than a conventional lawn.
+This seepage increase helps sustain stream flow during dry spells through infiltration and groundwater recharge - Evapotranspiration and Photosynthesis: Plants in the rain garden improve the environment through: - Transpiration: Plants increase the transpiration of water into the atmosphere which impacts the atmospheric precipitation cycling

-- Photosynthesis: Plants increase absorption of carbon dioxide from air pollution and release oxygen into our atmosphere

-- Habitat for Birds and Wildlife: Rain gardens provide a habitat for birds and other wildlife - Reduction of Flooding: Rain gardens protect communities from flooding and drainage problems - Reduction of Stormwater Structures: Rain gardens reduce the need for costly municipal stormwater treatment structures
+- Photosynthesis: Plants increase absorption of carbon dioxide from air pollution and release oxygen into our atmosphere - Habitat for Birds and Wildlife: Rain gardens provide a habitat for birds and other wildlife - Reduction of Flooding: Rain gardens protect communities from flooding and drainage problems - Reduction of Stormwater Structures: Rain gardens reduce the need for costly municipal stormwater treatment structures